JMC50/nas/Docs/configuration/authentication.md

 ---

 *For additional security configuration, see [Environment Setup](environment-setup.md).
-For user management procedures, see [User Management Guide](../operations/user-management.md).*
+For user management procedures, see [Troubleshooting Guide](../operations/troubleshooting.md).*